 Coal is the remains of dead plants heated over 100-400 million years ago.
 It is a non-renewable resource and considering it takes millions of years to form, we will run out of its finite supply.
 The coal is brought from below the ground through surface or underground mining.
 Broadly speaking, there are four types of coals: lignite, anthracite, bituminous, and sub-bituminous.
 Also, the major reserves are in countries such as the United States, Russia, Australia, China, and India.
 That brings us neatly to the advantages and disadvantages coal use has.

-It is primarily utilized as a fuel to generate electric power and is inexpensive.
-But the emissions resulting from coal combustion are harmful.
+Coal is primarily utilized as a fuel to generate electric power and is inexpensive.
+However, the emissions resulting from coal combustion are harmful.
 That’s why we are reconsidering its position in the modern world aiming for sustainability.
-Once again, in this analysis, we will look at the pros and cons of coal in depth.

 Advantages of coal